IibrahimEren/Fire-detection-and-tracking-yolov4-8/README.md

 - The code is designed to track "fire" objects.
 You can modify the code to detect and track other objects by using different pre-trained YOLO models and updating the labels accordingly.
 - Make sure the Arduino is correctly wired with the servo motors and water pump motor.
 - Adjust the servo motor pins (pinX and pinY) in the code according to your setup.

-Feel free to modify and extend this code according to your needs.
-Happy coding!